meismewhoisme/WS2812-Matrix-Control-Arduino/README.md

   Your matrix is:
   {{{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0}}, {{0,0,0},{0,0,0},{213,223,26},{0,0,0},{0,0,0},{213,223,26},{0,0,0},{0,0,0}}, {{0,0,0},{0,0,0},{213,223,26},{0,0,0},{0,0,0},{213,223,26},{0,0,0},{0,0,0}}, {{0,0,0},{0,0,0},    {0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0}}, {{223,78,26},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{223,78,26}}, {{223,78,26},{223,78,26},{223,78,26},{0,0,0},{0,0,0},{26,53,223},{223,78,26},{223,78,26}}, {{0,0,0},{26,53,223},      {223,78,26},{223,78,26},{223,78,26},{223,78,26},{0,0,0},{0,0,0}}, {{0,0,0},{26,53,223},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0},{0,0,0}}};

-This output can then be copied into arduino.ino and pasted after the equals of the matrix variable (read the comments).
+This output can then be copied into arduino.ino and pasted after the equals of the matrix variable of the arduino.ino file(read the comments).

 You must also include the neopixel library on arduino.

+adjust the rows and columns as well as the total number of LED's (Normally rows*columns)

+Upload this code to the arduino.